Airport Express Line (Delhi Metro): WiFi service

 The Airport Express line introduced WiFi services at all six stations along the route on 13 January 2012.
 It was the first line of the Delhi Metro to provide WiFi services.
 Connectivity inside metro trains travelling on the route is expected in the future.
 The WiFi service is provided by YOU Broadband India Limited.

 Post office

 The post office will have all basic postal services like speed post, e-post, express parcel, registered post, postal stamps and revenue stamps on all working days from 10 am to 4 pm.

 Postal services can be availed by both commuters and non-commuters as the counter is located at the non-paid area of New Delhi metro station's concourse level.

+Movie shooting and promotional venue

-Abhishek Bachchan, along with co-stars Sonam Kapoor and Neil Nitin Mukesh headed to the Airport line to promote his movie "Players" in Delhi, and also attempted to break a safe while travelling from one station of the Airport line to another.
+Ever since Shah Rukh Khan boarded the Airport Express line to promote "Ra.One", the new line has become the cynosure of most Bollywood promotions in the capital.
+Actor Abhishek Bachchan, along with co-stars Sonam Kapoor and Neil Nitin Mukesh headed to the Airport line to promote his movie "Players" in Delhi, and also attempted to break a safe while travelling from one station of the Airport line to another.